spiraldevops/home-assignment-2/README.md

 - Configure monitoring for the website using a tool of your choosing (e.g. Prometheus, Grafana)
 - Implement GitOps for the website instead of a CD pipeline.
 - Create versioning and deployment to different namespaces based on a branching strategy.
+- Create a public route HTTP or HTTPS to the App by adding subdomain to spiralhomework.online that is hosted in Route53 DNS in your account.

 ## What you are graded on